About Union Gospel Mission

-Union Gospel Mission is a nonprofit organization, which make up about 55 percent of all Oregon treatment facilities.
+Union Gospel Mission in Portland, Ore., is a nonprofit organization, which make up about 55 percent of all Oregon treatment facilities.
 It is one of the 133 (58.8 percent) of Oregon treatment facilities that offer specialized services for women dealing with addiction.
-Union Gospel Mission also offers recovery services for men and women battling addiction.
-The organization also prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
+Union Gospel Mission also offers recovery services for men battling addiction.
+The organization prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
 Detox is not available.

 TREATMENT & ASSESSMENT